FY 2023-2024 Budget Proposal

 Honorable Mayor Gibbons and Members of the City Council:

-Pursuant to Section 159-11 of the North Carolina General Statutes (NCGS), Local Government Budget and Fiscal Control Act, I am pleased to submit the Recommended FY 2022-2023 Budget for your review and consideration.
-This document provides a financial plan for the upcoming fiscal year and was developed in accordance with City Council’s 2022 Priorities established in the February Strategic Planning Retreat and the March Budget Retreat as well as during Council and Departmental meetings held over the past year.
-The budget was developed with the expectation of returning to a more normal year as we continue to emerge from the COVID-19 pandemic.
+Pursuant to Section 159-11 of the North Carolina General Statutes (NCGS), Local Government Budget and Fiscal Control Act, I am pleased to submit the Recommended Fiscal Year (FY) 2023-2024 Budget for your review and consideration.
+This document provides a financial plan for the upcoming fiscal year and was developed in accordance with the City Council’s Priorities established in both the February Strategic Planning Retreat and the March Budget Retreat as well as during Council/Departmental meetings held over the past year.
+The budget does take into account our dynamic economy.

-The proposed General Fund budget totals $20,320,130 and is balanced with the current property tax rate of 57¢ per $100 of assessed property value.
+The proposed General Fund budget totals $22,066,505 and is balanced with the current property tax rate of 57¢ per $100 of assessed property value.
 The budget maintains the current Rescue Readiness Tax Rate of .85¢ per $100 of assessed property value for a total tax rate of 57.85¢ per $100.
-The budget includes a $1.00 monthly increase in the Solid Waste fee, bringing the total to $11 per month.
-Although the recommended budget is 10% above the current adopted budget, the proposed budget closely reflects the actual FY 2020-2021 budget totals.
+The budget includes a $1.00 increase in the Solid Waste fee.

-Nearly 83% of the General Fund’s revenue comes from property tax (45%), sales tax (26%) and franchise tax (12%).
-The remaining 17% comes from a combination of state-shared revenue, investment earnings, and sales and services.
+Nearly 81% of the General Fund’s revenue comes from property tax (44%), sales tax (26%) and franchise tax (11%) revenue.
+The remainder comes from a combination of state-shared revenue, investment earnings, permits and fees, and sales and services.
+We are conservatively projecting sales tax revenue in FY 2023-24 based on the collections received during FY 2021-2022.
+As of March of 2023, sales tax revenues are up 12.49% year-to-date (YTD) and in FY 2022-23, sales tax revenues were up 16.23%.

-The Recommended Budget contains no additional borrowing and does not use any fund balance.
+The Recommended Budget contains no new debt and does not use any fund balance.

 Downtown Municipal Service District

-The proposed Downtown Municipal Service District budget is balanced with the current property tax rate of 20¢ per $100 of assessed district property value.
+The proposed Downtown Municipal Service District (MSD) budget is balanced with the current property tax rate of 20¢ per $100 of assessed district property value.
+The MSD budget includes funding for additional downtown decorations.

 Water and Wastewater Fund

-The proposed Water and Sewer Fund budget totals $10,232,980 and includes the recently adopted 5% increase in water and sewer rates.
-The City has traditionally used the annual Consumer Price Index - South Region for All Urban Consumers (CPI) as a gauge and guide when considering increases in Water and Sewer Rates.
-As of February 2022, the CIP was 8.4%.
-An average monthly water and sewer customer utilizing 5000 gallons will see an increase of $2.49 per month.
-Water and Sewer tap fees have been adjusted to a rate of cost plus $250.00 to account for the actual cost of meters/taps and to cover the rising cost of labor/materials.
+The proposed Water and Sewer Fund budget totals $10,726,980 and includes a 4% increase in water and sewer rates.
+The City has traditionally used the annual Consumer Price Index (CPI) - South Region for All Urban Consumers as a gauge and guide when considering increases in Water and Sewer Rates.
+The CPI was 6.4 % in February of 2023.
+The rate increase for a typical customer with 5,000 gallons of usage is anticipated to generate $2.09 per month.

 The key components of this budget are:

-- Core Services: Core Services are continued with revenue projections estimated in a realistic, conservative manner.
-The projections include consideration for continued uncertainties of the future economic environment.
+- Core services are continued with revenue projections estimated in a realistic, conservative manner.
+The projections include consideration for the continued uncertainties in the future economic environment.

-- Insurance: The City’s group health insurance premiums will increase by 3%, while maintaining the current level of benefits.
-The cost of the City’s property and liability insurance will increase by 10%, while the workers’ compensation insurance coverages will decrease by 7%.
+- The City’s group health insurance premiums will increase by 5%, while maintaining the current plan benefit levels.
+The cost of the City’s property and liability insurance will increase by 17.49% and the workers’ compensation insurance coverages will increase by 7.71%.

-- Street Resurfacing: The budget allocates $400,000 to continue implementation of our Pavement Study.
+- Street Resurfacing: The budget allocates $410,000 (an increase of $10,000) to continue resurfacing City-owned streets based on our updated Pavement Study.
 State Powell Bill funding is expected to remain stable in the coming year.
-In addition, the budget includes $100,000 in funding for strategic paving for various Council priorities.
+Additionally, the budget includes $206,250 in funding for our strategic paving priorities.

-- Downtown: The recommended budget appropriates funds for new holiday decorations.
-The budget allocates funds from the CDBG Capital Project Fund to continue improvements to The Campus.
+- Downtown: The budget allocates funds from the federal Community Development Block Grant (CDBG) Capital Project Fund to continue improvements to The Campus.
+Several grants have been recently awarded to help fund additional improvements to The Campus as well.

-- Technology: The budget funds computer and information technology upgrades throughout the organization to enhance and improve operations and security; and completes the Advance Metering Infrastructure Project.
+- Technology: There is funding for computer and information technology upgrades throughout the organization to enhance and improve operations and security.

-In closing, the Recommended FY 2022-2023 Budget is balanced in accordance with State Statutes and attempts to address the goals and priorities that have been established by City Council for Lenoir’s future while being mindful of the current economic conditions.
-The recent growth we have experienced in both commercial and residential sectors and a continuing diversification of the employer base should help the City weather current economic uncertainty.
+In closing, this Recommended FY 2023-2024 Budget is balanced in accordance with State Statutes and attempts to address the goals and priorities that have been established by City Council for the City’s future while being mindful of the current economic conditions.

-Though the budget does not fund all the requested operating and capital needs, the Recommended FY 2022-2023 Budget represents a level of funding that will allow the City to maintain and enhance current service levels while making organizational changes to be cost effective and more efficient.
+Though the budget does not fund all of the requested operating and capital needs, the Recommended FY 2023-2024 Budget represents a level of funding, which will allow the City to maintain and enhance current service levels while making organizational changes to be cost effective and more efficient.
 Further, as noted in the information distributed for the retreat in February, our staff continues to display a culture that encourages cost savings to maximize resources to accomplish budget initiatives.

 I would like to recognize the efforts of Finance Director Donna Bean, as she has been instrumental in the preparation of this document.
 Her thoroughness and guidance are appreciated.